 Do you have equity in the company?

-I do not have as of this time.
+I do not have it as of this time.

-Is there a plan for that or how does that get approached or broached when, first off it’s family and secondly, it seems to be so common these days that especially Gen Y comes into companies and want or expect equity?
+Is there a plan for that or how does that get approached or broached when, first off it’s family and secondly, it seems to be so common these days that especially Gen-Y comes into companies and wants or expects equity?
 How did that discussion happen or where are you with that?

 They found a good person.
 One of the things we do at the COO Alliance is that we have Kolbe profiles done.
 We try to get the CEO and the COOs to get their Kolbe profile.
 Did you do your Kolbe profile?